tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ## IV. <a id="section4"></a>Waiting until the page loads
 The "null" problem we had above is happening because the JavaScript code is running *before* the web page has loaded.
-The error happens because the line of code - `let h1 = document.querySelector("h1");` returns `null`, and then when we try to set the `.innerHTML` of null we get an error.
+The error happens because the line of code - `let h1 = document.querySelector("h1");` returns `null`, and then when we try to set the `.innerHTML` property of null we get an error.

 **How to fix this?
 Simply run the code *after* the page loads.** There are many ways to accomplish this, for now  the easiest way is to move the &lt;script> tag to just before the closing &lt;body> tag.